ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on the glamorous illusion of influencer life.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on what people think creators do.

 ---